 Hamilton became an expert on industrial medicine, which wasn’t that hard because it was barely studied in an America that was utterly indifferent to the question.
 Employers had no legal responsibility to protect their workers at all.
 This was still the contract doctrine era.
 Going back to the 1840s, courts had ruled that if an employee agreed to take a job, it was on that employee to keep themselves safe.
 After all, they could always quit.
 The Progressive Era was leading to reform, but the courts were not receptive, as the Lochner case demonstrated.

 So job by job, Hamilton began exploring the horrors and seeing how to fix them.
 In 1910, she was named to the Occupational Disease Commission of Illinois and worked for the state on the issue for the next decade.
 The major issue Hamilton worked on was lead poisoning.
 Lead was a very common ingredient in industrial processes, nowhere more so than paint.
 Adults are relatively immune to small amounts of lead, but at the rates people were ingesting it, they became very sick.
 Lead damages the nervous system and many workers developed the drooping wrists that became a tell-tale sign of lead poisoning.
 Hamilton and her assistants took a systematic approach to getting a handle on this issue, visiting worksites, consulting physicians, and interviewing unionists.
-A huge breakthrough occurred when she visiting an bathtub factory.
+A huge breakthrough occurred when she visited a bathtub factory.
 There, a Polish worker clearly suffered from lead poisoning was painting enamel on the tubs.
 The managers assured her there was no lead used in the factory and let her inspect the workplace.
 But by asking questions, she found out that most of the enameling was done elsewhere and this was just the touch-up factory.
 The solution used at the second factory was 20 percent lead and the follow-up workers was being exposed.
 This allowed her to put the puzzle together over lead in enamel-based production processes.

 This sort of thing happened over and over.
 Employers were incredulous.
 They simply couldn’t understand even thinking about questions of workplace safety.
 It was certainly not something they had considered before.
 And she had absolutely no legal authority.
 All she could do was try to convince them to improve their workplaces.
 The fact that Hamilton was very much the proper Victorian woman did not hurt her ability to operate, wrapping herself up in a cocoon of propriety and fairness.
 It often worked.
 When she went to Edward Cornish, president of the National Lead Company, to present the facts to him, he was absolutely shocked and denied that he could possibly be poisoning his workers.
 But he also agreed to her suggestions, including weekly visits by doctors to the factory and constructing new systems to gather up the dust and fumes that were poisoning the workers.